E-commerce

 Chatbot, responses and useful content (SEO)

-If your assistant cites excerpts from pages or generates text displayed on your site, keep it aligned with content best practices: Google emphasizes the importance of helpful content for people, including when AI tools assist in its production.
+If your assistant quotes excerpts from pages or generates text displayed on your site, keep it consistent with content best practices: Google emphasizes the importance of helpful content for people, including when AI tools assist production.
 The helpful content guide (Google for Developers) remains a reference for avoiding generic or misleading text.
-For your store, this means: align the bot with your actual product pages, do not promise stock levels or delivery times that the next page contradicts, and update responses when you change your return policy or pricing grid.
+For your store, this means: align the bot with your real product pages, do not promise stock levels or delivery times that the next page contradicts, and update the responses when you change your return policy or pricing grid.

-The benefits most often cited in e-commerce guides (Shopify): operational efficiency, an always-open channel outside office hours, better visibility into reasons for contact.
-On the customer side, Statista literature and marketing summaries emphasize the link between positive service experience and likelihood of repeat purchase: connect this to your own NPS or CSAT surveys.
+The benefits most often cited in e-commerce guides (Shopify) are operational efficiency, an open channel outside office hours, and better visibility into contact reasons.
+On the customer side, Statista literature and marketing summaries emphasize the link between positive service experience and the likelihood of repeat purchase: this should be tied to your own NPS or CSAT surveys.

 Best practices, limitations, and mistakes to avoid